-The Montana Historical Society hosts regularly scheduled public programs on a wide variety of topics relating to the Treasure State’s history and culture.
+The Montana Historical Society hosts public programs on a wide variety of topics relating to the Treasure State’s history and culture.
 The Friends of the Montana Historical Society sponsor public programs the third Wednesday of each month, September through April (excluding November and December).

-To arrange speakers for your group or organization, or other questions regarding public programs, contact Kirby Lambert at 406-444-4741 or firstname.lastname@example.org.
+To arrange speakers for your group or organization, or other questions regarding public programs, contact Kirby Lambert at (406) 444-4741 or firstname.lastname@example.org.